Internet - Our Role

 Closing the digital divide in Canada

-We established a universal service objective that Canadians, in rural and remote areas as well as in urban centres, have access to voice services and broadband Internet access services on fixed and mobile wireless networks.
+We established a universal service objective that Canadians in rural and remote areas as well as in urban centres, have access to voice services and broadband Internet access services on fixed and mobile wireless networks.

-We set new targets for these services:
+We set targets for these services:

 Related links